 Erected by the Glacial Ridge Trail Scenic Byway Project.

 Location.
 45° 17.794′ N, 95° 7.804′ W. Marker is near Sunburg, Minnesota, in Kandiyohi County.
 Marker can be reached from 180th Avenue Northwest (County Highway 40) 1.1 miles east of 80th Street Northwest (County Highway 1), on the left when traveling east.
+Marker is along the parking lot of the First Lutheran Church of Norway Lake.
 Touch for map.
-Marker is along the parking lot of the First Lutheran Church of Norway Lake.
 Marker is at or near this postal address: 6338 County Road 40 Northwest, New London MN 56273, United States of America.
+Touch for directions.

 Also see . . .
 1862 Dakota War.
 "It was the largest Indian war in American history.
 The main battleground was the entire Minnesota River Valley in southern and central Minnesota.
 The uprising spread into the Dakota Territories and sent panic into Nebraska, Iowa and Wisconsin."
 (Submitted on September 2, 2014.)

 Additional keywords.
 Norway Lake Military Post; U.S.-Dakota War of 1862